Dependable, Experienced, Knowledgeable

 Call Today to Discuss Your Hamilton Resisting Arrest Charges Free of Cost

-At Aydelotte & Scardella Law LLC in Hamilton, we take resisting arrest charges very seriously and understand the detrimental consequences that can arise from conviction of any crime—especially one that arose from a true belief on our client’s part that he or she was being arrested unlawfully.
+At The Scardella Law Firm LLC in Hamilton, we take resisting arrest charges very seriously and understand the detrimental consequences that can arise from conviction of any crime—especially one that arose from a true belief on our client’s part that he or she was being arrested unlawfully.
 We provide a free consultation to discuss your case, so contact our office at 609-587-1144, or fill out this online form.
 We accept all major credit cards, and I am conveniently located at 2653 Nottingham Way STE 1, Hamilton Township, NJ 08619.

 Frequently Asked Questions About Resisting Arrest Charges in NJ